St Albans Cathedral: 20th century

 John Oldrid Scott (died 1913) (George Gilbert Scott's son), despite frequent clashes with Grimthorpe, had continued working within the cathedral.
 Scott was a steadfast supporter of the Gothic revival and designed the tomb of the first bishop; he had a new bishop's throne built (1903), together with commemorative stalls for Festing (a bishop) and two archdeacons, and new choir stalls.
 He also repositioned and rebuilt the organ (1907).
 Further work was interrupted by the war.

 A number of memorials to the war were added to the cathedral, notably the painting The Passing of Eleanor by Frank Salisbury (stolen 1973) and the reglazing of the main west window, dedicated in 1925.

-Following the Enabling Act of 1919, control of the buildings passed to a Parochial Church Council (replaced by the Cathedral Council in 1968), who appointed the woodwork specialist John Rogers as Architect and Surveyor of the Fabric.
+Following the Church of England Assembly (Powers) Act 1919, control of the buildings passed to a parochial church council (replaced by the Cathedral Council in 1968), who appointed the woodwork specialist John Rogers as Architect and Surveyor of the Fabric.
 He uncovered extensive death watch beetle damage in the presbytery vault and oversaw the repair (1930–31).
 He had four tons of rubbish removed from the crossing tower and the main timbers reinforced (1931–32), and invested in the extensive use of insecticide throughout the wood structures.
 In 1934, the eight bells were overhauled and four new bells added to be used in the celebration of George V's silver jubilee.